Slickplan

 Unlike your HTML sitemap, which is going to live in your website’s footer, your XML sitemap won’t be as visible since it’s designed for a search engine to use.

-The most common XML sitemap location is the root directory of your domain and it’s the first place search engines look when they’re ready to crawl and index a website.
+The most common XML sitemap location is the root directory of your domain, which is why common paths like /sitemap.xml and /sitemap_index.xml are usually the best places to start.

-The simplest way to check for a sitemap file quickly is by adding the following bolded text to your website’s domain:
+The simplest way to check for a sitemap file quickly is by adding the following paths to your website’s domain:

 • slickplan.com/sitemap